TotkMods/Research/Formats/ainb.md

 </table>

-For UserDefined nodes, node definitions can be found in a node definitions file.
+For UserDefined nodes, the node name becomes the node type (with the exception of nodes which represent an external AINB file) and node definitions can be found in a node definitions file.
 This file is located at NodeDefinition/Node.Product.[ver].aidefn.byml.zs in the corresponding file category folder.
+Not all UserDefined node types have a definition in NodeDefinition, however.
+For nodes that represent an external AINB file, the name of the node becomes the filename (without the extension).
 Other nodes are defined as follows:

 <table>